De Sitter-Invariant Black Holes: Schwarzschild solutions

-{{Please note that the vacuum is defined as the vanishing of the energy-momentum tensor, the source of gravitation.
-Since $K^\mu{}_\nu$ is the source of the background de Sitter spacetime, not of gravitation, its presence does not spoil the vacuum condition.
-Actually, the presence of the proper conformal current in the field Equations~\eqref{512bis} and~\eqref{612bis} is crucial for the local de Sitter invariance of the solution.
-If the proper conformal current vanishes, the background de Sitter spacetime reduces to Minkowski and we obtain the usual Poincar\'e-invariant black hole solution.}}
+One should remark that since $K^\mu{}_\nu$ is the source of the background de Sitter spacetime, not of gravitation, its presence does not spoil the vacuum condition.
+The presence of the proper conformal current in the field equations~(\ref{512bis}-\ref{712bis}) is crucial for the local de Sitter invariance of the black hole.
+When the proper conformal current can be neglected, the background de Sitter spacetime reduces to Minkowski, and we obtain the usual Poincaré-invariant black hole solution, which does not carry dark energy.

 For symmetry reasons, the component $K^1{}_0$ of the proper conformal current vanishes, yielding the constraint $\lambda = -\kappa$.
-Consequently, one obtains:
+Consequently, one obtains